Tigers vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs will hand the ball to Javier Assad (2-2) for his fifth start of the season.
+- The Cubs will hand the ball to Drew Smyly (9-8) for his 22nd start of the season.

+- He has earned a quality start five times in 21 starts this season.

+- Smyly has made 14 starts of five or more innings in 21 chances this season, and averages 4.6 frames when he pitches.

 |Opponent